Food and Wine

 3. EXPERIENCE A TRUFFLE

 The region is one of the highest producers of black truffle in the world.
 With a musty, earthy smell and a lasting taste, the black truffle is one of the most prized ingredients in fine cuisine.
 Enjoy a truffle-inspired dish at a number of restaurants and kitchens across the region.
-During June to August, the experience of a real truffle hunt is a must do.
+During June and July the experience of a real truffle hunt is a must do.
 For all things truffle, get to the Truffle Kerfuffle held in June.

 4. TASTE A LOCAL DROP